tatsuyai713/Development-Container-for-ROS-2-on-M1-2-Mac/README.md

 # Development Container for ROS 2 on M1/M2 Mac

-This Dockerfile is designed to create a Docker container specifically for ROS 2 Humble, optimized for M1/M2 Macs (ARM64 architecture).
+This Dockerfile is designed to create a Docker container specifically for ROS 2, optimized for M1/M2 Macs (ARM64 architecture).

 ## Getting Started